George Leonard Chaney: Richmond

 In response to a request from Richmond residents for assistance in forming a Unitarian church, in late 1892, Chaney moved from Atlanta to Richmond, Virginia.
 Chaney, still the Southern Superintendent, started to conduct services in the parlors of supporting members.
 By November 1892, services were held in Belvedere Hall, a well-known entertainment center.

 Within a year, steps were taken to organize a Unitarian society in the city.
 On December 31, 1893, after Sunday service, a business meeting was held where Chaney called upon interested individuals to step forward and sign the membership book.
 Eighteen members did so.

 Chaney continued serving the newly formed society as its pastor until the fall of 1894.
 At that time, Rev. Joseph M. Seaton, a recent graduate of the Meadville Theological Seminary, assumed the pulpit.
 Although both Seaton and Chaney were listed as the church's pastors, Chaney significantly reduced his pastoral duties and refocused on his duties as the Southern Superintendent.

 Although contemporary accounts stated that Chaney's society was the first Unitarian presence in Richmond, those accounts were not entirely accurate.
 As early as 1824, several Northern Unitarian ministers had visited and preached in Richmond.
 Six years later, in 1830, John Bovee Dods, a Congregationalist pastor from Levant, Maine, organized local Richmond citizens into the Unitarian-Universalist Society of Richmond.
 Members asked Dobs to become their minister, but he declined and returned to Maine.

 Rev. John Budd Pitkin, also from Maine, accepted the offer to become the church's pastor.
 Pitkin was more Universalist than Unitarian but ministered to his mixed flock.
 The church later changed its name to the First Independent Church of Richmond.

 Growth was stymied by financial pressures and a succession of transient ministers.
 In early 1835, Pitkin moved to Florida in an unsuccessful effort to recovery health.
-Rev. Edwin Hubbell Chapin from New York State served the church form 1838 to 1840.
-The Richmond City Directory listed the church building as empty form 1850 to 1851.
+Rev. Edwin Hubbell Chapin from New York State served the church from 1838 to 1840.
+The Richmond City Directory listed the church building as empty from 1850 to 1851.
 The American Civil War further accelerated the church's decline.
 By 1874, the First Independent Church ceased to exist as a church.